gapcoin-project/C-Utils/README.md

   + Macro based (25% faster than void-pointer)
   + Paralell-void-pointer based (only tested with two cores litle bit faster than void-pointer but with more corse it will sure be the fastest version)

+String
+---
+Just a bunch of string manipulation functions

 Thread Clients